Aboriginal Healing Program

 Focused on resilience & wellbeing

-At Weave Kool Kids, every child has the opportunity to:
+At Weave Kool Kids Program, every child has the opportunity to:

 - Engage in recreational activities like overnight camps, bushwalking, rock climbing, and cultural excursions